DashankaNadeeshanDeSilva/CRM_AI_workflow_automation_to_handle_and_respond_customer_emails/README.md

 ![AI_Agent_workflow](images/ai_agent_workflow.png)

 ### Input Data:
-- The AI agent checks emails in regulare intervals
+- The AI agent checks emails in regular intervals
-- Once new emails are recived, they are fetched from the email client.
+- Once new emails are received, they are fetched from the email client.

 ### Reasoning Engine Tasks:
 1. Read the email body to classify intent and reason from the input data.
 2. Decide actions using an LLM:
     - Determine if knowledge from the vector database (Chromadb) is required to generate a reply email.
-    - Identify if a ticket should be created and creat tickets in remote SQL Database.
+    - Identify if a ticket should be created and create tickets in a remote SQL Database.
-    - Gather relevant information for tickets, including problem description, intent class, reason, and email metadata.
+    - Gather relevant ticket information, including problem description, intent class, reason, and email metadata.
 3. Generate a response email using LLM based on the email body, intent, and gathered context (including ticket numbers if created).
 4. Log activities in Google Sheets.

 ### Actions:
 - Create tickets via a remote database connection if required.
-- Send response emails to customers, including the gathered context and ticket number if applicable.
+- Send customer response emails, including the gathered context and ticket number if applicable.
 - Log activities into a database for tracking and reporting.

 ### Tools Involved:
-- Email client: fetching emails and replying them
+- Email client: fetching emails and replying to them
-- Vector Database:  Extracting context from knowledge base
+- Vector Database:  Extracting context from the knowledge base
 - Remote SQL Database: Create tickets
 - Google Sheets: Log AI Agent activities